|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 For more details, please see related Admissions Policy.

-This program is delivered in-class from our Abbotsford campus.
-Part-time and full-time learning options available.
+This program is delivered in-class from our Abbotsford and Vancouver campuses.

 494 hours (including the practicum hours).